mmarquez76/WeatherDesk/README.md

       --no-weather          Disable the weather functionality of the script.
 Wallpapers will only be changed based on the time of day.With this option, no internet connection is required.

       -c name [name ...], --city name [name ...]
                             Specify city for weather.
-If not given, taken from ipinfo.io.
+If not given, coordinates are taken from ipinfo.io.

       -o, --one-time-run    Run once, then exit.